-&lt;sup>503 Report: The Right to Truth in the Americas.
-9 Mertus, Julie, Kosovo: How myths and truths started the war, University of California Press, page 1 Mertus, Julie, Kosovo: How myths and truths started the war, University of California Press, page 10
+Food Report: The Right to Truth in the Americas.
+Mertus, Julie, Kosovo: How myths and truths Started the war, University of California Press, page 1 Mertus, Julie, Kosovo: How myths and truths Started the war, University of California Press, page

-Seen as Told,506" published in 1999, has not when this is being written been translated into Albanian.
-As we all know local leaders have much bigger influence in public opinion than International community has.
+The truth of what happened in Kosovo has not yet been established within the local community.
+Many international NGO-s have written reports about Kosovo, one of them is, the OSCE report "Kosovo: As Seen as Told," published in 1999, has not when this is being written been translated into Albanian.507 As we all know local leaders have much bigger public influence in opinion than International community has.
 In order to address the events of the past is important to implement a well-made truth commission.